TheHeroBrine422/parkingLotAppIgnite/backend/README.md

 3. create library to access routes for testing software and frontend.
 4. make testing software using library
 5. add extra checks for db errors.
 Add SELECT after modification statement to check that changes worked.
 6. change tokens to jwt and add POST refreshToken route. (express-jwt & jsonwebtoken npm) Might also wanna start using authorization header rather then inserting it into post body/url params.
+Going to also need change POST revokeSessionToken since it will now need a blacklist of hashed tokens.
+7. check for race conditions

 ### Other Potential Ideas